Waist-to-height ratio: Calculation

+Any measuring unit will do, as long as the waist and height share the same unit.

 United Kingdom

-In April 2022, the UK's National Institute for Health and Care Excellence (a government body) proposed new guidelines which suggested that all adults "ensure their waist size is less than half their height in order to help stave off serious health problems".
-In September 2022, NICE formally adopted this guideline.
+The UK's National Institute for Health and Care Excellence (NICE):

+All adults "ensure their waist size is less than half their height in order to help stave off serious health problems".

+Consensus statement on redefining obesity

+As of 2024, the Lancet Commission on obesity and the European Association for the Study of Obesity recommended that obesity should no longer be diagnosed with BMI alone due to its several limitations, but confirmed by other surrogate measures such as WHtR of greater than 0.5.
+A strategic paradigm shift in obesity diagnosis, NICE provided this guideline in a 2025 advisory (graphs).

-Suggested boundary values
+Recommended boundary values

-The October 2022 NICE guidelines have suggested boundary values for WHtR (defining the degree of central adiposity) as follows:
+The October 2022 NICE guidelines recommend boundary values for WHtR (defining the degree of "central adiposity" (abdominal obesity) as follows: